rhugvedd/Video-Classification-Spatiotemporal-convolutions/README.md

-# Video Classification using Spatiotemporal convolutions
+# Video Classification using Spatiotemporal Convolutions

 [Undertook in 2023, Opened Github in 2024, Hence posting in 2024]